Do Dogs Need Dental Care?

 Nelson also says to look for a food or treat with a seal of approval from the Veterinary Oral Health Council (VOHC).
 “If it’s got the seal, it’s guaranteed to be a good dental treat or food” Nelson advises you proceed with caution, though, if your dog is overweight.
 “A lot of dental-specific diets can be high in fat, so make sure whatever diet you choose is designed for the whole dog, and not just its mouth.”

 In addition to brushing and foods, dog dental chew toys can also help maintain your dog’s dental health.
-Chew toys, such as a rawhide or a Kong, help deal with plaque mechanically.
+Chew toys, such as Nutrichomps or Kong, help deal with plaque mechanically.
 While your pet chomps, tartar is broken down.

 Finally, keep in mind Nelson’s three D’s of doggie dental health: daily brushing, dentistry, and diet.
 Follow these, and your dog can sport pearly whites throughout the rest of its life.